Georgia Post-Conviction Relief Lawyers

 10. Are there deadlines for filing motions to reduce sentence?

-Yes, both post conviction petitions and motions to reduce sentence are subject to strict deadlines.
+Yes, both post-convention petitions and motions to reduce sentence are subject to strict deadlines.
 In the case of motions to reduce sentence, the filing must occur while the court retains jurisdiction over the matter (i.e., within the term of the court).
 It is important to consult the specific statutory deadlines and procedural rules or seek legal advice for timely filing.